-Charges filed in shooting at western Pennsylvania mall
+5 arrests made in connection with Pennsylvania mall shooting

 MONROEVILLE, Pa.
-(AP) - Authorities say charges have been filed in connection with a shooting outside a western Pennsylvania mall last month that prompted an evacuation.
+(AP) - Authorities say five people have been arrested and a sixth is wanted in connection with a shooting outside a Pennsylvania mall last month that prompted an evacuation.

-Allegheny County District Attorney Stephen Zappala Jr. and Monroeville police were due to discuss the charges during a news conference on Thursday.
-But the names of those charged have not been disclosed.
+Allegheny County District Attorney Stephen Zappala Jr. and Monroeville police announced the arrests on Thursday.

-Authorities have said two groups of four to five males began fighting at the Monroeville Mall on April 12, and the brawl spilled outside, where one person pulled a gun and fired about 10 shots.
-No injuries were reported.
+Zappala says two groups of males began fighting at the Monroeville Mall on April 12, and the brawl spilled outside, where 21-year-old Brandon Noel pulled a gun.
+About 14 shots were fired, but no injuries were reported.

+Zappala says they arrived at the mall in two separate groups in two vehicles, then saw each other inside and started to fight.

+Noel faces charges including attempted homicide and aggravated assault.
+No attorney information is available.

 The mall, about 17 miles (27.36 kilometers) east of Pittsburgh was placed on lockdown and later evacuated.
 Bullet holes were found in a Macy’s department store entrance door and shell casings were outside.